Off The Beaten Track - WCC

 Back To Artist Listing

-Joseph Squillante has been photographing the Hudson River for over 40 years from its source at Lake Tear of the Clouds in the Adirondacks to its mouth at New York Harbor.
+Joseph Squillante has been photographing the Hudson River for over 40 years.
+He has traveled the length of the river, from its source at Lake Tear of the Clouds on Mount Marcy in the Adirondacks to its mouth at New York Harbor.

-Joseph’s photographs are in the permanent collections of New-York Historical Society, Museum of the City of New York, Albany Institute of History and Art, New York State Museum and the Hudson River Museum.
+A number of his photographs are in the permanent collections of the New-York Historical Society, Museum of the City of New York and the Albany Institute of History and Art.

 For more information on how to arrange for a workshop, visual presentation, in-classroom talk, lessons, exhibition, or assignment photography, call (914) 737-2314 or click here to send a message.